hyperledger-labs/splice/README.md

 When interacting with the Ledger API, we convert the Scala BigDecimals to Java BigDecimals.

 Overall, please refer to the `wallet.tap` command implementation for the canonical handling of Daml Numerics.

-### Protobuf and GRPC Guidelines

-Generally endeavor to model your [GRPC and Protobuf definitions using Google's guidelines](https://cloud.google.com/apis/design/naming_convention).
-We use [`buf`](https://docs.buf.build/tour/lint-your-api)'s `DEFAULT` linting rules to enforce many of these guidelines in CI using the `protobufLint` `sbt` task.
-See [their documentation](https://docs.buf.build/lint/rules#default) for what these are and why they are beneficial.

-Below we list additional rules specific to our project:

 ### Editing Daml